wix-incubator/generator-angular-wixapp/README.md

 $ grunt karma:singlerun
 ```

-In order to run e2e tests first you have to [https://angular.github.io/protractor/](install protractor).
+In order to run e2e tests first you have to [install protractor](https://angular.github.io/protractor/).
 Then run:

 ```
 $ protractor protractor-conf.js